Pippin: What about breakfast?

 – from the film adaptation of JRR Tolkien’s “The Fellowship of the Ring“

 High caloric foods have a greater energy-to-weight ratio.
 More bang for your caloric buck.
-Examples include trail mix (scroggin), peanut butter, granola, corn chips, cheese and certain energy bars (eg. my favourites are Pro Bar, Meal Pack and Cliff Bar).
-Regularly snacking (say every two hours) on such items, which are high in both carbohydrates and fats, enables the hiker to better maintain consistent energy levels by minimizing the depletion of the body’s glycogen stores.
+Examples include trail mix (scroggin), peanut butter, granola, corn chips, cheese and certain energy bars (e.g. my favourites are Pro Bar, Larabar and Meal Pack).
+Regularly snacking (every one & a half to two hours) on such items, which are high in both carbohydrates and fats, enables the hiker to better maintain consistent energy levels by minimizing the depletion of the body’s glycogen stores.

 Save weight by repackaging as much as possible before setting out.
 Excess packaging equates to superfluous weight and less available volume in your pack for more essential items.

 Before setting out on a hike, always know where your water will be coming from.
-Sources of information include maps, trekking notes, the internet and most importantly, up-to-date information from local sources.
 Knowing the location, current status and quality of your water sources allows you to plan in advance, thereby minimizing the need to carry large quantities of extra water for insurance purposes.

-Before breaking camp, make a habit of drinking one litre of water.
+Before breaking camp, make a habit of drinking at least a half a litre of water.
 Think of it as a “hydration” investment for the rest of the day.
 The more you drink early, the less you will need to drink (and carry) later on.

 In arid environments, plan to eat your main meals at water sources, thus negating the need to carry extra water for cooking purposes.